github/platform-samples/api/ruby/find-inactive-members/README.md

 Members are defined as inactive if they haven't, since the specified **DATE**,  in any repository in the specified **ORGANIZATION**:

-* Have not merged or pushed commits into the default branch
+* Have not merged or pushed commits into the default branch (all branches with '-b')
 * Have not opened an Issue or Pull Request
 * Have not commented on an Issue or Pull Request